fommil/fpmortals/manuscript/wip.md

 ## `Parallel`

-There are typically two effectful operations that we almost always want to run in parallel:
+There are two effectful operations that we almost always want to run in

-1.  `.map` over a collection of effects, returning a single effect, i.e.
+parallel:

-    `.traverse`.
-The collection typically delegates to the effect's `.apply2`.
+1.  `.map` over a collection of effects, returning a single effect.
+This is achieved by `.traverse`, which delegates to the effect's `.apply2`.
 2.  running a fixed number of effects with the *scream operator* `|@|`, and combining their output, again delegating to `.apply2`.

-However, in practice, neither of these operations will execute in parallel by default.
+However, in practice, neither of these operations execute in parallel by default.
 The reason is that if our `F[_]` is implemented by a `Monad`, then the derived combinator laws for `.apply2` must be satisfied, which say